TheCat-In-TheClouds/MAGD271/README.md

 ### Etiquette

-I presume that, as a student of a university rather than a vocational institute, your intention is to develop not only as a worker in an industry but also as an individual, as an artist, and as a citizen of the world.
+I presume that, as a student of a university rather than a vocational-technical school, your intention is to develop not only as a worker in an industry but also as an individual, as an artist, and as a citizen of the world.
 As such, you are encouraged and expected to take ownership of this course, serving as an active co-producer of knowledge rather than as a passive receptacle for knowledge.

 #### Attendance